sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## NoSQL Data Example: JSON
 - JSON = JavaScript Object Notation
 - JSON is a common form of data that fits into a NoSQL model
 - Data can be nested
 - Fields can change over time
 - Support for new types: arrays, etc…
     ![Alt text](image-130.png)

 ## Databases & Shared Responsibility on AWS
-- AWS offers use to **manage** different databases
+- AWS offers us to **manage** different databases
 - **Benefits** include:
     - Quick Provisioning, High Availability, Vertical and Horizontal Scaling
     - Automated Backup & Restore, Operations, Upgrades
     - Operating System Patching is handled by AWS
     - Monitoring, alerting
 - Note: many databases technologies could be run on EC2, but you must handle yourself the resiliency, backup, patching, high availability, fault tolerance, scaling…

 ## AWS RDS Overview
 - RDS stands for **Relational** Database Service
-- It’s a managed DB service for DB use SQL as a query language.
+- It’s a managed DB service for DB.
+It uses SQL as a query language.
 - It allows you to create databases in the cloud that are managed by AWS
     - Postgres
     - MySQL